ev3dev/ev3dev-lang-python/docs/console.rst

     #!/usr/bin/env micropython
     from ev3dev2.console import Console

-    # create a Console instance, which uses the default font, clears the screen,
+    # create a Console instance, which uses the default font
-    # and turns off the cursor
     console = Console()

+    # reset the console to clear it, home the cursor at 1,1, and then turn off the cursor
+    console.reset_console()

-    # display 'Hello World!' at row 5, column 1 in inverse, but clear the console first
+    # display 'Hello World!' at row 5, column 1 in inverse, but reset the EV3 LCD console first
-    console.text_at('Hello World!', row=5, column=1, clear_screen=True, inverse=True)
+    console.text_at('Hello World!', column=1, row=5, reset_console=True, inverse=True)

 .. code-block:: py